presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

         test.testEqual(blanked("hello", ""), "_____")
         print "testing blanking of ground when r and n have been guessed" test.testEqual(blanked("ground", "rn"), "_r__n_")
+        print "testing blanking of almost when all the letters have been guessed" test.testEqual(blanked("almost","vrnalmqpost"),"blanked")
     except:
         print "The function blanked has not been defined yet or has an error."

-5. Now you have to create a good version of the health_prompt() function.
+7. Now you have to create a good version of the ``health_prompt`` function: Define a function called ``health_prompt``.
+The first parameter should be the current health the player has (an integer), and the second parameter should be the maximum health a player can have (an integer).
+The function should return a string with + signs for the current health, and - signs for the health that has been lost so far.

 .. activecode:: ps_6_5

-    # Define the function health_prompt().
-The first parameter should be the current
+    # Define your function here.

-    # health and the second should be the the maximum health you can have.
-It should return a string
-    # with + signs for the current health, and - signs for the health that has been lost.
+    # Sample invocations of the function.

     print health_prompt(3, 7)
     #this statement should produce the output